 But given that your Everyday Edge Account is for essential expenses, meeting these criteria shouldn’t be an issue.
 This being the case, opening an Everyday Edge Account for essential expenses and linking it to a Home Saver or Goal Saver Account for savings is the way to go.

 So what about your non-essential spending and emergency fund buckets?
 Our recommendation would be a savings account with no bonus conditions.
-An account like… the Great Southern Bank eSaver Flexi!
-Although it can’t match the bonus interest of the accounts mentioned previously, it nonetheless offers a highly competitive rate with no strings attached.
+An account like… the Great Southern Bank Everyday Saver!
+Although it can’t match the bonus interest of the accounts mentioned previously, it nonetheless offers a highly competitive rate with no bonus conditions.

 Optimising the process